 Table of Contents

-A Cost Driver is that factor or variable which has a cause and effect relationship with the total cost.
-The cost driver is the ‘cause’ and the ‘cost incurred’ is the effect of it.
-If we take an example of fuel cost of running a car, the cost driver (cause) would be ‘No. of Kms Run’ and the total cost (effect) would be ‘total cost of fuel’.
+Let’s first look at the technical definition of cost drivers.
+A cost driver is that factor or variable which has a cause and effect relationship with the total cost.
+The cost driver is the ’cause’, and the ‘total cost incurred’ is the effect of it.
+If we take an example of fuel cost of running a car, the cost driver (cause) would be ‘No. of Kms Run’, and the total cost (effect) would be ‘total cost of fuel’.
 The relationship is quite clear.
 Higher the no. of km run, higher would be the total cost of fuel.

 There cannot be an exhaustive list of cost drivers and activities.
 Some of the common examples of cost drivers are as follows: